Konstantin8105/Matrix-Multiply-Part1/README.md

 * Can we create the algorithm more faster?
 * Can we create a parallel algorithm?

-Let`s start to create new experiments.
+Let's start to create new experiments.